-‘Damned if you do’: Alabama’s Jones in a bind on impeachment
+Alabama Democratic Sen. Jones in a bind on impeachment

 To be sure, Jones is not alone in feeling pressure.
 If the Democratically led House votes to impeach Trump, forcing a trial in the Senate, a vote on whether to convict will be a moment of truth for senators from both parties.
 Republicans in tough races, like Cory Gardner, Susan Collins and Thom Tillis, will also be forced to make a decision certain to be viewed as picking a side.
 The fiercely partisan climate has left little middle ground.

 But few of his colleagues face the hurdles that Jones does.
 He is the only Democrat elected to a statewide seat, winning his 2017 race by about mere 22,000 votes out of 1.3 million cast.
-While much of the country saw blue surges in the 2018, Democrats running statewide in Alabama topped out at about 40 percent of the vote.
+While much of the country saw blue surges in the 2018, Democrats running statewide in Alabama topped out at about 40% of the vote.

 Jones has been preparing to run as a moderate emphasizing issues that cut across party lines — health care, such as the disappearance of rural hospitals in the state, and agriculture.
 He’s focused on economic issues of concern to some traditional Republican voters, cautioning about how tariffs are threatening the state’s aerospace industry, automobile workers and farmers.